 What Can Be Done?

-Continuing with the example of "moodiness”, fear of judgment and ridicule about moodiness often compels individuals and their families to hide away from society rather than face criticism, shunning, labeling and stereotyping.
+Continuing with the example of "moodiness," fear of judgment and ridicule about moodiness often compels individuals and their families to hide from society rather than face criticism, shunning, labeling, and stereotyping.
 Instead of seeking treatment, they struggle in silence.
-Let's discuss some ways you can combat the stereotypes and stigmas that are associated with moodiness.
+Let's discuss ways you can combat the stereotypes and stigmas associated with moodiness.

-We appreciate the work you are doing with your clients to erase each mental health stigma they experience.
+We appreciate your work with your clients to erase each mental health stigma they experience.
 We are always available to chat with you about your ideas and hear your suggestions for future workbooks in this series.